janpaepke/ScrollMagic/README.md

 The basic ScrollMagic design pattern is one controller, which has one or more scenes attached to it.
 Each scene is used to define what happens when the container is scrolled to a specific offset.

-This is a basic workflow example:
+Here's a basic workflow example:

 ```javascript
 // init controller